frickm/dustingetz.github.com/_posts/2012-03-19-philly-lambda-clojure-for-startups.markdown

+---
-layout: post
+layout: default
-title: Philly Lambda presents: Paul deGrandis on Clojure Powered Startups -
+title: Philly Lambda presents Paul deGrandis on Clojure Powered Startups
+---

+# {{ page.title }}

 Philly Lambda notes - 12 march 2012
 sponsored by Comcast Interactive Media; cimlife.com
-# {{ page.title }}

 *ed: this is my personal take on Paul's lecture, the discussion has been organized, re-ordered, edited and clarified by me.
 My own opinions have inevitably leaked into this.*

 speaker: Paul deGrandis